peymanbarca/coffee-store-service-spring-boot/ReadMe.md

     mvn clean package

-Then, by having our database up (as mentioned in the previous sections), in the docker-compose file, there is a serivce for run the application.
+Then, by having our database up (as mentioned in the previous sections), in the docker-compose file, there is a service for run the application.
 So we start the service by:

     docker-compose up -d --build app